 Initiatives to Conserve Resources

-We are making efforts to more effectively use limited natural resources and reduce our environmental impacts to assist in the creation of a recycling-oriented society.
-As part of our commitment to reducing paper usage we continue to digitize prospectuses, reports, forms, and other documents.
+We are striving to more effectively use our limited natural resources and reduce our environmental impacts to assist in the creation of a recycling-oriented society.

 We are promoting green purchasing in which we strive to minimize the environmental impact of the goods and services we purchase.